dantasfiles/dantasfiles.github.io/_posts/2019-12-19-switching-from-wordpress-to-medium.md

 ---
-title: Choosing Medium as a blogging platform
+title: Switching from Wordpress to Medium
 author: Daniel Dantas
 ---